A typical Williams

 Coil Resistance measurements can also be affected by the method of measurement.
 Ohm meter lead resistance, accuracy of the meter, temperature of the coil wire, condition of the coil's wire lugs (corroded or clean),

-coil diode bias during the resistance measurement.
+coil diode bias during the resistance measurement (when using a very cheap VOM meter).

 Your readings in the real world may very slightly from what has been presented on this arcade coil charts page, however, should not vary by more then an Ohm.
 All coil voltage and resistance readings listed are the average or most common voltage / resistance measurements.
 Top of Page